Equinox89x/Minigin-Galaga/README.md

 # Use

-Download the latest release of this project and compile/run in visual studio.
-Since students need to have their work on github too, they can use this repository as a template.
+Download the latest release of this project and compile/run the "Galaga" project in the solution in visual studio.